angular/angular/aio/content/guide/dynamic-form.md

 The example provides a model for a job application for heroes, but there are no references to any specific hero question other than the objects returned by `QuestionService`.
-This separation of model and data allows you to repurpose the components for any type of survey as long as it's compatible with the *question* object model.
+This separation of model and data lets you repurpose the components for any type of survey as long as it's compatible with the *question* object model.

 ### Ensuring valid data